lestrrat-go/libxml2/README.md

 3. Your pkg-config files are not in the search path

-If you don't understand pkg-config does, this is where you should either look for your local sysadmin friend, or study how these things work before filing an issue on this repository.
+If you don't understand what pkg-config does, this is where you should either look for your local sysadmin friend, or study how these things work before filing an issue on this repository.

 pkg-config provides metadata about a installed components, such as build flags that are required.
+Go uses it to figure out how to build and link Go programs that needs to interact with things written in C.

 However, pkg-config is merely a thin frontend to extract information from file(s) that each component provided upon installation. pkg-config itself needs to know where to find these files.

 Make sure that the output of the following command contains `libxml-2.0`.